 Team familiarity and preference

-Choose a library your team understands and feels comfortable with for better adoption and maintenance.
+Pick a library your team understands and feels comfortable with to improve adoption and maintenance.

 Unidirectional data flow vs. Bidirectional data flow